emgal-aguirre/emgal-aguirre/README.md

-### Hi there 👋
+### Hello, I'm Emily 👋

-Hello, I'm Emily, a Front-end Developer and designer based in Austin, Texas.
+ a Front-end Developer and designer based in Austin, Texas.

 I enjoy developing beautiful and functional websites.